 - Provide kids with a paintbrush and a pail of water and have them write messages on a sidewalk, or give a child a flashlight and have him spell words for you on the wall of a darkened room.

-- Have your child write a letter to a family or friend.
+- Have your child write a letter to a family member or friend.

 - Encourage your kids to keep a daily journal or a journal while traveling.

-- Challenge your kids to come up with an alternative ending to a book or movie.
+- Challenge your child to come up with an alternative ending to a book or movie.

 - Conduct a simple experiment with your kids to determine what household objects will float or sink in water.
 Or hold a test to see whether hot or cold water will freeze faster, checking the water at set intervals.